-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation three years from the date of allocation. implemented promote long-term behavior.
-The LTI warrant implemented programs are valued according to Black & Scholes.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation roll-over programmes, i.e. the options should be granted periodically.
 4.1.5.
-The Committee recommends that agreements on termination payments should not amount to more than two years' annual remuneration.
+The Committee recommends that the total value of the remuneration relating to the notice period, including severance pay, do not exceed two years of remuneration, including all components of the remuneration.
 X The Board of Directors has adopted a general policy that severance payments to Executive Management should not amount to more than two years' annual remuneration.
 4.2.
-Disclosure of the remuneration policy , 4.2.1.
+Disclosure of remuneration 4.2.1.
 The Committee recommends that the company's remuneration policy and compliance with this policy be explained and justified annually in the chairman's statement at the company's general meeting.
 X At the company's general meeting, the chairman addresses the company's remuneration policy and compliance with the policy.
 4.2.2.
-The Committee recommends that the proposed remuneration for the board of directors for the current financial year be approved by the shareholders at the general meeting.
-X At the company's general meeting, the chairman addresses the remuneration of the Board of Directors.
-The remuneration appears from the company's annual report and is approved each year at the company's general meeting.
+The Committee recommends that shareholders at the general meeting consider proposals for x At the company's general meeting, the chairman addresses the remuneration of the Board of Directors.
+The remuneration

+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation approval of remuneration for the board of directors for the current financial year. appears from the company's annual report and is approved each year at the company's general meeting.
 4.2.3.
-The Committee recommends that the total remuneration granted to each member of the board of directors and the executive board by the company and other companies in the group, X Lundbeck discloses the individual remuneration granted to each member of the Board of Directors and Executive Management in the annual report.
-Lundbeck does not offer defined-benefit schemes to members of the Board of Directors or the Executive
+The Committee recommends that the company prepares a remuneration report that includes information on the total remuneration received by each member of the board of directors and the executive board from the company and other companies in the group and associated companies for the last three years, including information on the most important content of retention and resignation arrangements and that the correlation between the remuneration and company strategy and relevant related goals be explained.
+The remuneration report should be published on the company's website.
+X The company has prepared the remuneration report and the report is published on the company's website.
+The most important information is also disclosed in the company's annual financial report.

-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation including information on the most important contents of retention and retirement/resignation schemes, be disclosed in the annual report and that the linkage with the remuneration policy be explained.
-Management.
-The most important aspects of retention and severance programs are disclosed in the annual report.
-5. Financial reporting, risk manageme ent and audits 5.1.
-Identification of risks and transparent cy about other r elevant informa tion 5.1.1.
-The Committee recommends that the board of directors in the management commentary review and account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 5.
+Financial reporting, risk manage 5.1.
+Identification of risks and transpar ency about oth ner relevant in formation 5.1.1.
+The Committee recommends that the board of directors consider and in the management commentary account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management.
 X Lundbeck takes a systematic approach to risk management.
-Annually, the company identifies the most significant risks, which are monitored in an ongoing process by Executive Management as well as the Board of Directors.
+Annually, the company identifies the most significant risks, which are monitored in an ongoing process by the Executive Management as well as the Board of Directors.
 The company's risk management activities are disclosed in the annual report.
 5.2.
-Whistleblower scheme 5.2.
 Whistleblower scheme 5.2.1.
-The Committee recommends that the board of directors decide whether to establish a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.
+The Committee recommends that the board of directors establish a whistleblower scheme for expedient and confidential notification of serious wrongdoing or suspicions thereof.
 X Lundbeck has established a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.